smirarab/celfie/README.md

 #### Selecting TIMs

 Code to find TIMs is located at `TIMs/tim.py`.
 This code takes a reference bedfile of all the tissues you would like to calculate TIMs for as input.
-See `TIMs/sample_input.txt.`
+See `TIMs/sample_input.txt` as an example.

 The TIM code can be run as: